We just released ECSY v0.4 and ECSY-THREE v0.1!

 The community

-We are so happy with how the community has been helping us build ECSY and the project that have emerged out of them.
+We are so happy with how the community has been helping us build ECSY and the projects that have emerged from it.

 We have a bunch of cool experiments around physics, networking, games, and boilerplates and bindings for pixijs, phaser, babylon, three.js, react, and many more!

-It’s been especially useful for us to open a Discord where a lot of interesting discussions both ECSY or ECS as a paradigm have happened.
+It’s been especially useful for us to open a Discord where a lot of interesting discussions about both ECSY and ECS as a paradigm have happened.

 What's next?

-There is still a long road ahead, and we have a lot of features and projects in mind to keep improving the ECSY ecosystem as for example:
+There is still a long road ahead, and we have a lot of features and projects in mind to keep improving the ECSY ecosystem, such as:

 - Revisit the current reactive queries implementation and design, especially the deferred removal step.